 Conversely, a phone charger generally consists of a power converter with a USB port and a USB to micro USB cable.
 Phone chargers have all of the components that transfer electricity to your phone inside the part that goes into the power outlet.
 Meanwhile, a laptop charger has all the potential noisemakers further down the line.
 However, in essence, those two parts serve the same function — which is why they’re the ones that make noise.

 Still, some laptop chargers do tend to make sounds that are slightly different from those phone chargers make.
-For example, the noise you hear at the beginning of this video can be described as groaning at best.
+For example, the noise you hear at the beginning of the video below can be described as groaning at best.
 At worst, I’d say that the adapter is crackling.
 Clearly, a mix of electricity and crackling sounds is usually pretty electrifying.

 Which Charger Components Are Producing the Noise?